 On November 26, 2012 the appellate court of Illinois upheld its decision, citing that the “judgment was proper where there were no genuine issues of material fact that defendant violated the plaintiff’s ordinances and the trial court’s judgment was not erroneous.”

 As for Evanger’s pet food problems with the FDA last year, according to Susan Thixton of Truth About Pet Food, in a recent article describing Evanger’s legal woes writes, “Laura Alvey of FDA told me the FDA is still investigating and can make no further comment on the Warning Letter issued May 5, 2011″.

-Evanger’s has also been accused of Patent infringement, selling Kosherpet’s pet food illegally, stealing nearly $2 million worth of gas and electricity utilities, metal ID tags in their food, mislabeled food (food fraud), and failure to pay its employees overtime.
+Evanger’s has also been accused of patent infringement, selling Kosherpet’s pet food illegally, stealing nearly $2 million worth of gas and electricity utilities, having metal ID tags in their food, of selling mislabeled pet food (AKA food fraud), and failure to pay its employees overtime.
 And that’s just in recent memory.
-Despite all their problems, Evanger’s insists they have done nothing wrong.
-Ever.